Developing an Artistic Style of Your Own

 artistic style

 One of the greatest compliments I’ve ever received came from a renowned artist who, after seeing several of my paintings, said that I had my own artistic style.
-That surprised me because, without recognizing it, I had established my own distinct painting style over the years.
+That surprised me because, without realizing it, over the years I had developed my own distinct painting style.

-Until that day, I hadn’t given much thought to even having my art style, much less trying to develop one.
+Until that day, I hadn’t given much thought to even having my own art style, much less trying to develop one.
 What’s more, I barely even knew what an art style was.
-I knew all the Old Masters had it, and that it was something good to have.
-So I set out to find out more about artistic style, what it is, and where it comes from.
+I knew all the Old Masters had it and that it was something good to have.
+So, I set out to find out more about artistic style, what it is, and where it comes from.

 What exactly is artistic style?

 Many artists, whether they realize it or not, have an identifiable painting style.
 Their artistic style is neither good nor bad.
-It is simply the result of the particular choices and decisions a painter makes while composing their oil paintings.
+It’s simply the result of the particular choices and decisions a painter makes while composing his or her oil paintings.
 These decisions define the identity of an artist’s style and are made up of a combination of the mediums, techniques, and subject matter chosen.
-It’s not that an artist chooses to paint landscapes, still life, or portraits — those are only genres.
+It’s not that an artist chooses to paint landscapes, still life, or portraits—those are only genres.
 Instead, it is HOW the artist handles each of the various art elements (line, form, texture, value, color, and shape) that make up the composition.
-Click for more information about the basic art elements.

 Should you develop your own artistic style?